Ajay Chaudhary

-Ajay Singh Chaudhary is an Indian television actor and model known for playing the role of Dev in Anuraag Basu Tv Series “Love Story” on Sab Tv.

-He Played ACP Abhay Rai Singh in Phulwa, Vishnu Kashyap in Uttaran, Akash in Junoon – Aisi Nafrat Toh Kaisa Ishq, and as Baldev Singh in Rishton Ka Chakravyuh and as Pralyankar in Tenali Rama.
-He played "Hamid" in a Webseries called "Crackdown" on Voot Select OTT Platform.
+Ajay Singh Chaudhary is an Indian television actor and model known for ACP Abhay Rai Singh in Phulwa, Vishnu Kashyap in Uttaran, Akash in Junoon – Aisi Nafrat Toh Kaisa Ishq, and as Baldev Singh in Rishton Ka Chakravyuh and as Pralyankar in Tenali Rama.

-He was last seen as Ajeet Lamba in Colors TV's serial Swaran Ghar.

 Career

 Chaudhary started his career with Love Story as Dev on SAB TV and appears in the role of Abhay & Vishnu in Phulwa & Uttaran.